lh3/proot-wrapper/README.md

 How to create such a `sdust.rfs`?
 We can use [CARE][care], a sister project of PRoot.
 CARE grabs all dependencies and package them in a single rootfs.
-This example was created with CARE on an Ubuntu 12.04 machine.
-Note that `sdust.rfs/bin/sdust` doesn't run on CentOS6 by itself due to glibc ABI incompatibility, but with PRoot, it runs smoothly as `sdust.rfs` carries the necessary dependencies.
+This example was adapted from a CARE dump created on an Ubuntu 12.04 machine.
+Note that `sdust.rfs/bin/sdust` doesn't run on CentOS6 by itself due to glibc ABI incompatibility, but with PRoot, it runs smoothly.
+However, the example doesn't run on CentOS5 due to its ancient Linux kernel 2.6.18.

 [proot]: http://proot.me
 [chroot]: https://en.wikipedia.org/wiki/Chroot